mia-platform/documentation/docs/development_suite/identity-and-access-management/user-management.md

 ## Managing Company Users

-A User with enough administrative permission on a specific Company will be able to view the existing identities in the Company, add new ones and change the existing identities' Roles.
+A User with enough administrative permission on a specific Company will be able to view the existing identities in the Company, add new ones and change the existing Identities' Roles.

 ![Identities table filtered by User](./img/user-management/identities_table_filtered_by_user.png)